 - Writing a blog post and sharing top tips.

-- In addition, PGR alumni will also have access to the standard alumni benefits.
+- In addition, postgraduate research alumni will also have access to the standard alumni benefits.

 Including sessions on: